-The compensation committee adopted a 2022 annual bonus program for our named executive officers.
-The target bonus as a percentage of annual base salary was 100% for Mr. Suen and 60% for Mr. Elbaz and Mr. Sbahi.
-Mr. Elbaz received a guaranteed sign-on bonus in the amount of \$220,000 for 2022 pursuant to his employment agreement and did not receive an annual bonus under the 2022 annual bonus program.
+In January 2023 the compensation committee adopted a 2023 annual bonus program for our named executive officers.
+The target bonus as a percentage of annual base salary was 100% for Mr. Suen and 60% for Mr. Elbaz and Mr. Sadri.

-Under the 2022 annual bonus program, each executive's annual bonus was based on two financial metrics: i) corporate revenue (weighted at 55%), and ii) adjusted EBITDA performance (weighted at 25%), for a total weighting of 80% for the financial metrics.
-The remaining 20% of the executive's annual bonus was based on Company performance relative to seven key strategic goals, as set forth in the table below, with a maximum payout level of 150%.
+Under the 2023 annual bonus program, each executive's annual bonus was based on two financial metrics: i) corporate revenue (weighted at 40%), and ii) adjusted EBITDA performance (weighted at 40%), for a total weighting of 80% for the financial metrics.
+The remaining 20% of the executive's annual bonus was based on Company performance relative to six key strategic objectives, as set forth in the table below, with a maximum payout level of 125%.

 The financial metrics (corporate revenue and adjusted EBITDA) incorporated "Threshold," "Target" and "Maximum" performance levels corresponding to the payout levels.
 Target performance paid at 100%, Maximum paid at 125% and Threshold at 70%; no payout was earned if Threshold performance was not achieved on any metric, as illustrated in the table below.
+As noted above, the strategic objectives portion of the bonus was gated by achievement of a threshold adjusted EBITDA level, which was not achieved.

-The financial performance targets and the actual achievement of such objectives for 2022 were as set forth in the table below.
+The financial performance targets and the actual achievement of such objectives for 2023 were as set forth in the table below.
 The objectives were each intended to be rigorous, with threshold payout levels requiring significant year over year growth to result in payouts and maximum payouts representing significant and difficult objectives that would be achieved only with extraordinary effort.

-Performance Components Revenue Threshold (70% payout) >\$74.0 million (15% YOY growth) Between Threshold and Target (85% payout) >\$85.0 million (25% YOY growth) Target (100% payout) >\$87.0 million (35% YOY growth) Maximum (125% payout) >\$93.0 million (45% YOY growth) Actual \$75.9 million % of Target Payout Attained 38.5% Adjusted EBITDA (1) \$0 million (100% YOY growth) >\$0.9 million (150% YOY growth) >\$2.9 million (260% YOY growth) >\$3.7 million (300% YOY growth) \$0.1 million 17.5%
+Performance Components Threshold (70% payout) Between Threshold and Target (85% payout) Target (100% payout) Maximum (125% payout) Actual % of Target Payout Attained Revenue >\$75.9 million >\$78.0 million >\$80.0 million >\$88.0 million \$56.0 million 0.0% Adjusted EBITDA (1) \$1.5 million >\$2.0 million >\$3.0 million >\$3.0 million \$-4.5 million 0.0%

 (1) Adjusted EBITDA is a non-GAAP measure that our compensation committee and Board determined to use in connection with the annual bonus program because, by excluding certain non-cash expense, adjusted EBITDA allows for meaningful comparisons between our core business operating results and those of other companies, as well as providing us with an important tool for financial and operational decision making and for evaluating our own core business operating results over different periods of time.
 Management considers these types of expenses and adjustments, to a great extent, to be unpredictable and dependent on a significant number of factors that are outside of our control and are not necessarily reflective of operational performance during a period.
-For purposes of our 2022 annual bonus program, adjusted EBITDA represents our earnings before interest, taxes, depreciation, amortization, and also excludes stock-based compensation expense, which represents non-cash charges for the fair value of stock awards, and other income as well as interest income offset by interest expense.
+For purposes of our 2023 annual bonus program, adjusted EBITDA represents our earnings before interest, taxes, depreciation, amortization, and also excludes stock-based compensation expense, which represents non-cash charges for the fair value of stock awards, and other income as well as interest income offset by interest expense.

-With respect to the key strategic objectives, seven strategic objectives were established by our Compensation Committee in early 2022, with payout levels ranging from 0% to 150% depending on how many of the strategic objectives were met during the year, as set forth in the table below.
+With respect to the key strategic objectives, seven strategic objectives were established by our compensation committee in early 2023, with payout levels ranging from 0% to 125% depending on how many of the strategic objectives were met during the year, as set forth in the table below.